TheMythologist/guardian/README.md

 ## Motivation

-I never quite liked the idea of firewalled sessions, however modders were targetting a grinding crew I was in by crashing our sessions, leaking our IPs and scraping our R* IDs to join non-public sessions and continue harassing us whenever any of us tried to play Online.
-So, I did my own research and testing and was eventually able to share a working version with crew members.
-Now that we have something to defend ourselves, it was suggested that I also fix publicly available whitelisting programs too.
+GTA Online on PC was too crazy with modders wreaking havoc and constantly spamming text messages or emails.
+They could also crash sessions, leak IPs, or even scrape R* IDs to join non-public sessions to continue harrassing people.
+Speyedr did some research and testing, and was eventually able to get Guardian to work again, and he publicly shared it with the open-source community.
+(Check out his repository [here](https://gitlab.com/Speyedr/guardian-fastload-fix).)
+I then decided to fork his own project and improve on the codebase further, as well as further improvements that I think the codebase can benefit from.

 - [Requirements](#requirements)
   - [System](#system)